AHSC 314 - Adolescence: Issues and Intervention

 The material for this course consists of the required online textbook and the AHSC 314 website which includes the assignments, quizzes, hands-on exercises, videos, discussion board and other course material.
 The only text required for this course is available through the course website and is included in the online textbook fee.

-Working with Adolescents: A Guide for Practitioners (2011), Julie Anne Laser and Nicole Nicotera, The Guilford Press: New York.
+Laser, Julie Anne & Nicotera, Nicole (2021).
+Working with Adolescents, Second Edition: A Guide for Practitioners, The Guilford Press: New York.

 Once registered, students must then sign up for an eConcordia account to access the course material.